Bourne | Ash | #! | find | ARG_MAX | Shells | portability | permissions | UUOC | ancient | - | ../Various | HOME

 AIX 4.3.2 ^H +

-About this table:
+About the table: